gliderboy380/AnalyzingDrums/README.md

     outstr += "," + f.uri
     print(outstr)
 ```
-Loop through all the Audion files and get source information into a csv file
+This is a simple shell script to loop through all the Audion files and get source information into a csv file.

 ```
-cd audio
+cd audio_files

 echo "read,frames,blocks,samplerate,file" >../reports/source.csv ;

 for i in `ls | sort -n`
 do
   ../python/dlw_source.py $i >>../reports/source.csv